Analyzing Singular Patterns in Discrete Planar Vector Fields via Persistent Path Homology: Proofs of some theorems and properties

+We first prove the following Lemma: \begin{lemma} Let $X$ be a discrete vector field with a singularity $S$.
+It follows that a neighborhood $U$ of $S$ exists, where when moving in a consistent direction along a horizontal or vertical line within $U$ that does not intersect $S$, the field vector consistently rotates in the same direction.
+Consequently, let $G$ be the corresponding angle-based $\varepsilon$-grid digraph; then, in $G$, the edges situated on the same horizontal or vertical line have same direction.
+Hence, the singular patterns of the vector field can be preserved in the digraph during the transformation process. \end{lemma}

-{ [Proof of the theorem \ref{thm:main}] \begin{proof} A number of singular patterns such as sources, sinks, circulating and spiraling vector fields can be modeled or approximated by a field generated by logarithmic spirals \cite{WY}.
+\begin{proof} A number of singular patterns such as sources, sinks, circulating and spiraling vector fields can be modeled or approximated by a field generated by logarithmic spirals \cite{wong2009identifying}.
 The formula of each grid point can be discribed by

 and the vector located on $(x,y)$ is

 where $\theta$ is the polar angle, $\alpha \in [0,\pi)$ is the angle between the radial line and the tangent of the spiral at $(r,\theta)$; parameter $a$ is non-zero, and a counterclockwise field is generated by a positive $ a $ while a clockwise field is generated by a negative $a$; parameter $\rho$ controls the width-to-height ratio.